otrv4/otrv4/otrv4.md

 The symmetric key (sym_key) is 57 bytes of cryptographically secure random data.
 The secret scalar 'sk' is defined as SECRET_SCALAR.

-1. Hash the 57-byte symmetric key using SHAKE-256(sym_key).
-Store the digest in a 114-byte large buffer.
+1. Hash the 57-byte symmetric key ('sym_key') using SHAKE-256(sym_key).
+Store
+   the digest in a 114-byte large buffer.
 Only the lower 57 bytes (denoted 'h') are used for generating the public key.
 2. Prune the buffer 'h': the two least significant bits of the first byte are cleared, all eight bits of the last byte are cleared, and the